udaan-iitt/editions/2022_Sept/NYU.md

 A link and poster were, of course, attached.

 >**International Research Experience for Students**
->
 >An Integrated Experience of Additive Manufacturing from Lab Scale to Industrial Scale.

 A small introduction before I get into the details.
 Myself Sneha, pursuing a degree in Mechanical Engineering at *IIT Tirupati*.
 I love trying out new things, and the above-mentioned mail gave me an amazing opportunity to do some exploration.

 *Disclaimer: I am not really comfortable with writing first-person narratives, so please bear with me.*

+So, continuing with the story...
 The application process was not that complicated.
 I had to submit a resume, an academic transcript and an expression of interest.

 A little detailing as to how I got these docs ready: